aws-samples/serverless-patterns/cdk-codepipeline-cross-account-deployment/README.md

     ```
 ## Testing

-1. After deploying, you can make changes in the repo, and push those changes to main.
-After these changes are pushed, navigate to the CodePipline dashboard and select the pipline to watch the CI/CD process.
+1. After the initial deployment, you can make changes in the CodeCommit repo, and push those changes to main.
+After these changes are pushed, navigate to the CodePipline dashboard and select the pipeline to watch the CI/CD process.
+At this point you can still make changes and deploy your CDK from local, but as a security best practice developers would not need to have account credentials at all after the initial pipeline deployment.
+Changes could all be deployed through the pipeline, therefore reducing the possibility of credentials leaking by not needing them in the first place.

-2. After the pipline is complete, you can navigate to CloudFront in both accounts and see the distribution that has been created.
+2. After the pipeline is complete, you can navigate to CloudFront in both accounts and see the distribution that has been created.
 The CloudFront dashboard will provide you with a URL you can use to navigate to the exmaple website that has been created.

 ## Cleanup

-1. Delete the stack in both accounts
+1. Delete the stack in both accounts, this will delete the distribution in both accounts, as well as the pipeline in the primary account.

     ```bash
     cdk destroy